pchaganti/ax-roo-flow/README.md

 ### 🤝 Mode Collaboration

-The five modes (Architect, Code, Test, Debug, Ask) are designed to work together seamlessly.
+The five modes (Flow-Architect, Flow-Code, Flow-Debug, and Flow-Ask) are designed to work together seamlessly.
 They can switch between each other as needed, and they share information through the Memory Bank.

 ### ⬇️ Reduced Token Consumption